Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Understanding the Impact of Delay

 \section{Understanding the Impact of Delay}

 While asynchronous pipeline parallelism offers significant throughput advantages, we find that the resulting gradient delay can lead to pathological training behaviors where increasing model scale can critically damage model performance.
-To resolve this issue, we suggest first understanding the fundamental mechanisms of how delayed gradients interact with the optimization landscape.
-We attribute the degradation from delay primarily to misalignment between the Hessian eigenbasis and the standard coordinate basis, which we refer to as \misalign{}.
+To resolve this issue, we begin by understanding the fundamental mechanisms of how delayed gradients interact with the optimization landscape.
+We attribute the degradation from delay primarily to \misalign{}.
 Under such conditions, coordinate-wise adaptive optimizers such as Adam become vulnerable to delays.